symfony/symfony-docs/components/dependency_injection/compilation.rst

 .. _components-dependency-injection-compiler-passes:

-Prepending Configuration passed to the Extension
+Prepending Configuration Passed to the Extension
 ------------------------------------------------

 .. versionadded:: 2.2